Arockne/dnd5e-companian/README.md

 - Live Campaign Log
 - Add navigation to dropdown in phone view
 - Isolate campaigns in search to campaigns that are not affiliated with current user
+  - This includes:
+    - Currrent campaigns user has not joined
+    - Current campaigns user does not own
 - Implement server search pagination for campaigns
+- User Characters
+  - Search
+    - will create query based on search parameters
+  - Server side pagination to load more when user scrolls down
+    - Will render from most recent created

 ## Bugs that need to be stomped